WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 We don't take any responsibility for any damage done to your phone.
 By following this guide, you agree to take full responsibility of your actions.
 We have done some testing, but this is **AN EARLY PREVIEW** and things can go wrong.

-As of now, the 256GB are not supported by the dev team, but testing has shown it is compatible.
-The size of the Windows system will be larger.
-128GB devices have full support.

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**